railsuser2014/openobject-doc-book-en/7/7_19_Documents/7_19_Documents_importance.rst

 * A complete history of communications between yourselves and a supplier about a given contract.

 Even worse than the loss of time, perhaps, the lack of good document management is bad for the quality of your organization and the service provided by your company.
-In such a company it's likely
+In such a company it is likely
 that:

-* sets of documents don't follow a standard layout,
+* sets of documents do not follow a standard layout,

 * all the salespeople prepare quotations in their own way and gradually change the way they do it for themselves but not for the group,

-* a correction to a type of contract stays with a small group of people and doesn't percolate back into the rest of the company to benefit other users,
+* a correction to a type of contract stays with a small group of people and does not percolate back into the rest of the company to benefit other users,

 * version management is chaotic or even non-existent.